 Sec.
-606. Emergency Management and Homeland Security Program Authority - REVISED
+606(1)-(3).
+Emergency Management and Homeland Security Program Authority - REVISED

-Authorizes the department to expend appropriated funds to call upon any agency or department to protect life or property or to protect the health or safety of any area under a state of emergency or state of disaster; provides authority to expend funds received above the amounts appropriated in Part 1 for any federal, private, local, or state resource to provide emergency management training or emergency preparedness, response, recovery, or mitigation.
-Executive - retains.
-House - retains and lists the specific legal authorities under which the department operates.
+Authorizes MSP to expend appropriated funds to call upon any agency or department to protect life or property or to protect the health or safety of any area under a state of emergency or state of disaster; provides authority to expend funds received above the amounts appropriated in Part 1 for any federal, private, local, or state resource to provide emergency management training or emergency preparedness, response, recovery, or mitigation.
+Executive and Senate - retain.
+House and Conference - retain and list the specific legal authorities of MSP's emergency management and homeland security programs.